Updated April 4, 2023.

 Simply put, criminals are actively attacking networks on a daily basis for financial gain, and none of us are immune.

-The message is clear: the most secure passwords are long, complicated, and completely random.
+The message is clear: the most secure passwords are long and complicated.

 But how do you keep up with them all?
 And how long should you use them?
 Is it okay to share your password with a trusted friend?
 How do you know if a password has been compromised?

 - Do use a different password for every site you log in to.
-For instance, your work password should be completely different from your Netflix password, which should be completely different from your bank password.
+For instance, your work password should be completely different from your Netflix password.

-- Do use two-or-more-step authentication.
+- Do use two-or-more-step authentication (MFA).
 This means that beyond just requiring a password, a site will also send a secure code to your cell phone or email address, which you’ll then type into the log-in screen.

 - Do use password management software (i.e. Dashlane or LastPass, etc.) to help you securely create, store, and manage passwords across all your devices.